Engaged in the Master’s leadership and ministry training.

 Wall Street Journal, staff writer Susan Lee estimates that more than 4.5 million people in the metropolitan area believe that the Bible is the final authority for behavior and belief.
 Our own estimations agree, as does the research of New York metropolitan area Christian radio station WMCA.
 Pew Charitable Trusts and the Henry Luce Foundation funded a research project on “What do evangelical Churches in the City need?”
 The term “evangelical” was defined in terms of believing ‘the Bible is the final authority for behavior and belief,’ and believing in Jesus’ literal resurrection from death—regardless of ethnicity, political orientation, or denomination.

-Paul de Vries, Ph.D., who led the project, hired two sociologists, Harold Dean Trulear, Ph.D. and Tony Carnes, Ph.D., whose careful research revealed that a shocking 94% of the City’s entire “Bible-based Christian” ministry base (of more than 7,000 pastors and ministry leaders in the five boroughs) have not completed an accredited seminary degree.
+Paul de Vries, Ph.D., who led the project, hired sociologist Harold Dean Trulear, Ph.D. and the International Research Institute on Values Changes (now Values Research Institute), whose careful research revealed that a shocking 94% of the City’s entire “Bible-based Christian” ministry base (of more than 7,000 pastors and ministry leaders in the five boroughs) have not completed an accredited seminary program.
 A full 80% of these ministers in the City have not completed even one seminary course!
 For years there has been plenty of anecdotal evidence for this appalling dearth of excellent training.
 This timely research provided the measurable data that confirmed what people had known within their own active networks.

-Becoming fully equipped for Godly leadership and for spreading the Gospel is the real goal—not seminary courses or degrees, but this data helps explain the wide-spread lack of effective lay and pastoral leadership, the seeming powerlessness of most Churches, and the urgent leadership crises of the Christian community outlined below.
+Becoming fully equipped for Godly leadership and for spreading the Gospel is the real goal - not seminary courses - but this data helps explain the wide-spread lack of effective lay and pastoral leadership, the seeming powerlessness of most Churches, and the urgent leadership crises of the Christian community outlined below.
 The Pew-Luce research also revealed that the ministers’ greatest priority for Christian impact is a City-based seminary program rooted in holistic Biblical teaching.
 A surprising 68% of these ministers said the first priority for the Churches in the area of training was to establish an accredited City-based seminary that is committed to the authority of the Bible for behavior and belief.

 Why a new Divinity School now?